-Just a two hour drive from Daly Waters are the crystal clear thermal pools of Mataranka.
-The pandanus-lined pools show that the tropics are not far away.
+Just a 2-hour drive from Daly Waters are the crystal-clear thermal pools of Mataranka.
+The pandanus-lined pools show that the tropics aren’t far away.
 After an hour’s drive you’ll be in Katherine, in time for Marksie’s Stockman’s Camp Tucker Night for dinner.

 Day 10: Katherine to Cooinda, Kakadu National Park (250km)

 There are so many ways to enjoy Nitmiluk National Park (Katherine Gorge); by river cruise, canoe, bush walk or by helicopter.
-The kids will love the Indigenous painting workshop at Top Didj, before a three hour drive to the next exciting destination, Cooinda in Kakadu.
+The kids will love the Aboriginal painting workshop at Top Didj, before a 3-hour drive to the next exciting destination, Cooinda in Kakadu.

 Day 11: Kakadu National Park